 This course begins with an introduction to various methods commonly used to synthesize metal and semiconductor thin-films.
 Physical and chemical deposition methods will be the dominant themes here.
 The focus will then shift to characterization of materials, first by microscopy and then by spectroscopy.
 Spectroscopic methods discussed will span most of the electromagnetic spectrum.

-Transition metal dichalcogenides
+Transition metal dichalcogenide heterostructures

-Time-domain terahertz spectroscopy
+Time-domain terahertz spectroscopy of materials

 To: University at Buffalo